Sinn Fein confirms it will back no-confidence motion in Education Minister

 Rival politicians have questioned whether it was appropriate to visit Israel at a time when the country is facing international criticism for the conduct of its military offensive in Gaza.

-Speaking at a rally at Belfast City Hall on Saturday afternoon before Palestine solidarity activists, education workers and community groups, Sinn Fein MLA Deirdre Hargey said her party will support the no-confidence motion.
+Speaking at a rally at Belfast City Hall on Saturday afternoon before Palestine solidarity activists, education workers and community groups, Ms Hargey said her party will support the no-confidence motion.

 Speakers also included Mr Carroll, Paul Doherty of the SDLP and Anthony Flynn from the Green Party.